Set Smaller Tasks to Help Reach Bigger Job Search Goals

 Here’s how to build your very own scorecard to keep track of your job-searching progress:

-Create a table like the example, using word-processing or spreadsheet software or even just a blank piece of paper.
+Create a blank version, using word-processing or spreadsheet software or even just a blank piece of paper.

 Write out your desired outcome, the measurable definition, and its time frame in the top row of the table.